Good reduction criterion for K3 surfaces: Proof of the main theorem

-Since $\phi_s \colon X'''_s \to X''_s$ is the blow-up of the rational double points, we have $\phi_s^* \colon H^1(X'''_s, \cO_{X'''_s}) \cong H^1(X''_s, \cO_{X''_s})$.
-Since $X''_s$ is Gorenstein, the dualizing complex is represented by an invertible sheaf $L$.
+Since $\phi_k \colon X'''_k \to X''_k$ is the blow-up of the rational double points, we have $\phi_k^* \colon H^1(X'''_k, \cO_{X'''_k}) \cong H^1(X''_k, \cO_{X''_k})$.
+Since $X''_k$ is Gorenstein, the dualizing complex is represented by an invertible sheaf $L$.
 Let $\cU$ be the complement of the points of type (2) in $\cX''$.
-Then, since $\cU$ is log smooth over $\cO_K$, we have $\bigwedge^2 \Omega^1_{U_s/s}(\log) = \bigwedge^2 \Omega^1_{\cU/\cO_K}(\log) \rvert_{U_s}$, which is trivial.
-Since $L \rvert_{U_s}$ is isomorphic to this log canonical sheaf (\cite{Tsuji:Poincare}*{Theorem 2.21}), and since $X''_s \setminus U_s$ is of codimension at least $2$, $L$ itself is trivial.
-Then by duality we have $\dim H^2(X''_s, \cO_{X''_s}) = \dim H^0(X''_s, \cO_{X''_s})^\vee = 1$.
-Since the Euler--Poincar\'e characteristic of $X''_s$ (which is equal to that of the generic fiber) is $2$, we obtain $H^1(X''_s, \cO_{X''_s}) = 0$, hence $H^1(X'''_s, \cO_{X'''_s}) = 0$.
-Since $\bigwedge^2 \Omega^1_{U_s/s}(\log)$ is trivial, and since the resolution of rational double points (which are canonical singularities) does not change the canonical divisor, $\bigwedge^2 \Omega^1_{X'''_s/s}(\log)$ is also trivial.
-Thus $X'''_s$ is an SNC log K3 surface.
+Then, since $\cU$ is log smooth over $\cO_K$, we have $\bigwedge^2 \Omega^1_{U_k/k}(\log) = \bigwedge^2 \Omega^1_{\cU/\cO_K}(\log) \rvert_{U_k}$, which is trivial.
+Since $L \rvert_{U_k}$ is isomorphic to this log canonical sheaf (\cite{Tsuji:Poincare}*{Theorem 2.21}), and since $X''_k \setminus U_k$ is of codimension at least $2$, $L$ itself is trivial.
+Then by duality we have $\dim H^2(X''_k, \cO_{X''_k}) = \dim H^0(X''_k, \cO_{X''_k})^\vee = 1$.
+Since the Euler--Poincar\'e characteristic of $X''_k$ (which is equal to that of the generic fiber) is $2$, we obtain $H^1(X''_k, \cO_{X''_k}) = 0$, hence $H^1(X'''_k, \cO_{X'''_k}) = 0$.
+Since $\bigwedge^2 \Omega^1_{U_k/k}(\log)$ is trivial, and since the resolution of rational double points (which are canonical singularities) does not change the canonical divisor, $\bigwedge^2 \Omega^1_{X'''_k/k}(\log)$ is also trivial.
+Thus $X'''_k$ is an SNC log K3 surface.

 Nakkajima \cite{Nakkajima:logk3}*{Proposition 3.4} gave a classification of SNC log K3 surfaces (which is parallel to Kulikov's classification in the complex case \cite{Kulikov:degeneration}*{Theorem II}) in arbitrary characteristic.
 Using that, we obtain the following list of possibilities for the shape of $X'''_k$ (after replacing $k$ by an algebraic closure):

 Type I: A smooth K3 surface.